 CaO + H2O → Ca2+ + 2 OH–

 - Carbonate content

 The importance of soil buffering to agriculture is mainly two-fold:

 First, buffering tends to ensure some stability in the soil pH, preventing drastic fluctuations that might be brought sufferings to plants, soil microorganisms, and aquatic ecosystems.
 For example, well-buffered soils resist the acidifying effect of acid rain, preventing the acidification of both the soil and the drainage water.
-Changes in soil reaction not only have a direct influence on the plants and an indirect influence on soil environment by creating sudden changes in the availability of nutrients.
+Changes in soil reaction not only have a direct influence on the plants and an indirect influence on the soil environment by creating sudden changes in the availability of nutrients.
 Deficiencies of certain plant nutrients and excess of others in toxic amounts would seriously destruct the nutritional balance in the soil.

-Second, buffering influences the amount of amendments, such as lime or sulfur, required to bring about the desired change in soil pH.
+Second, buffering influences the number of amendments, such as lime or sulfur, required to bring about the desired change in soil pH.
 Soils vary greatly in their buffering capacity.
 Other things being equal, the higher the CEC of soil, the greater its buffering capacity.
-This relationship exists because in a soil with a high CEC, more reserve and exchangeable acidity must be neutralized or increased to affect a given change in soil pH.
-Thus, a clay loam soil containing 6% organic matter and 20% of a 2:1-type clay would be more highly buffered than a sandy loam with 2% organic matter and 10% kaolinite.
+This relationship exists because, in soil with a high CEC, more reserve and exchangeable acidity must be neutralized or increased to affect a given change in soil pH.
+Thus, clay loam soil containing 6% organic matter and 20% of a 2:1-type clay would be more highly buffered than a sandy loam with 2% organic matter and 10% kaolinite.